miklevin/MikeLev.in/_posts/2025-03-24-grok3-until-our-servers-melt.md

 but are aiming for a million.
 1 million H100 GPUs plus infrastructure could be
 $60 billion or more.

-That's not even counting NVIDIA's Blackwell architecture (including the B200 and B300 series), Rubin and Feynman architectures.
-Or alternatively, the equally massive resources that would go into developing their own Tesla processing units (TPUs?).
+That's not even counting NVIDIA's Blackwell Rubin and Feynman architectures (including the B200 and B300 series).
+It's also not counting all the money poured into continuing developing the line of Tesla AI4 custom chips in their Dojo supercomputer architecture.
+Whether xAI goes with NVIDIA chips or their own custom stuff, it comes up massive bucks.

 ## The Economics of Free AI Access